jadjoubran/javascript-blog/src/posts/javascript-foreach-the-complete-guide.md

 ```

 Because every **user** (or item) is an object, you can access the keys **id** and **name** by calling **user.id** and **user.name**.

+## Using the index

+You can also access the **index** of every item in the forEach.
+Checkout our other post on [javascript forEach index](/posts/javascript-foreach-index/ "javascript foreach index").

+The index can be useful in several scenarios, and also allows you to use the early return or [early exit pattern](/posts/javascript-foreach-index/#heading-early-exit) in the forEach.